What is Key Responsibility Area?

 Is it possible to employ people in the team and expect them to work towards the set goals without clarity on the job role?

-The job outline or the expectations from the employer called as KRA.
-Short for key responsibility areas or key result areas, it helps start an employee’s journey with the correct mindset and clear expectations from the employer.
+The job outline or the expectation from the employer helps start an employee’s journey with the correct mindset and clear expectations from the employer.

 • Provides structure to job roles:

-It is required to provide the proper structure to various job roles in an organization.
+It must be considered essential to provide the proper structure to various job roles in an organization.
 Without KRAs, there would be a lot of duplication of effort, making the entire system less efficient.
-It helps the employer allocate responsibilities based on the strengths and skills of each employee.
+Key responsibility areas allow the employer to allocate responsibilities based on the strengths and skills of each employee.
 These are helpful in employee engagement and retention.

 • Helpful in driving growth:

-It supports the employees to bring growth to an organization.
+Well-defined key responsibility areas support the employees to bring growth to an organization.
 Without it, the employees would not be able to collaborate with a common goal to drive the revenue and profitability of the organization.
-KRAs not only provide structure to employee efforts but also add up to the growth of the organization
+KRAs not only provide structure to employee efforts but also contribute directly to the success and growth of the organization.

 • Easy to measure: